rainbow-me/rainbowkit/.changeset/sweet-plants-joke.md

 `<ConnectButton>` now allows you to switch chains without having your wallet connected.

-You just need to set `ignoreChainModalOnConnect` prop to `false` in `<RainbowKitProvider>` if you'd like to use the chain modal without having your wallet connected.
+You just need to set `chainModalOnConnect` prop to `true` in `<RainbowKitProvider>` if you'd like to use the chain modal without having your wallet connected.

 **Example usage**